 Khai Dinh was the 12th Emperor of the Nguyen Dynasty who reigned for 9 years between 1916 and 1925.
 Emperor Khai Dinh is buried and worshipped here.

-It was built during 1920 through to 1931.
+It was built from 1920 through 1931.
 Khai Dinh passed away in 1925 at the age of 41.
-He taxed his people 30% to build his tomb which was modelled on a European Castle from the middle ages.
-French modern materials were used such as cement, iron and steel and used local Vietnamese mortar and terracotta.
+He taxed his people 30% to build his tomb, modelled on a European Castle from the Middle Ages.
+French modern materials were used, such as cement, iron and steel and local Vietnamese mortar and terracotta.

 Visit Beaches in Hue

-Although Hue is not on the coastline there are some great beaches that can be enjoyed on a day trip from Hue.
+Although Hue is not on the coastline some great beaches can be enjoyed on a day trip from Hue.

 Visit the Royal Theatre of Hue